-Nicole is a disability advocate dedicated to raising awareness for selective dorsal rhizotomy (SDR), a life-changing surgery for adults (like herself) and children with cerebral palsy.
+Nicole Luongo is a disability advocate dedicated to raising awareness for cerebral palsy (CP) + selective dorsal rhizotomy (SDR), a life-changing surgery for adults (like herself) and children with CP.

-In 2019, Nicole created the Go Green for CP campaign, and she became the first person ever (this was a solo endeavor) to secure at least one building, landmark, etc. in almost all 50 states to light up in green on National Cerebral Palsy Awareness Day (March 25) and on World CP Day (October 6), with lightings in three different countries.
+In 2019, Nicole created the Go Green for CP campaign.
+She became the first person ever — without compensation or prior experience; this was a solo endeavor) — to secure at least one building, landmark, etc. in almost all 50 states to light up in green on National Cerebral Palsy Awareness Day (March 25) and on World CP Day (October 6), with lightings in three different countries.

-In 2014, Nicole created the What CP Looks Like Facebook page and hashtag #whatCPlookslike to change perceptions, raise awareness for cerebral palsy and give a voice to people thriving with disabilities, many of whom often feel invisible.
+In 2014, Nicole created the the hashtag #whatCPlookslike to change perceptions, raise awareness for cerebral palsy and give a voice to people thriving with disabilities, many of whom often feel invisible.

 Connect with Nicole

-- Follow Nicole on Instagram, Twitter + YouTube (What Cerebral Palsy Looks Like Channel).
+- Follow Nicole on Facebook, Instagram, Twitter + YouTube (What Cerebral Palsy Looks Like Channel).

-- Read more of Nicole’s work on HuffPost, The Mighty, Yahoo + more here.
+- Read more of Nicole’s published articles here.

 - Watch more of her SDR journey on YouTube (Nicole Luongo Channel).